Caitlyn Jenner: Motorsports career

 Jenner had a short career as a race car driver in the IMSA Camel GT series (International Motor Sports Association) in the 1980s.
 Jenner's first victory came in the 1986 12 hours of Sebring in the IMSA GTO class driving the 7-Eleven Roush Racing Ford Mustang with co-driver Scott Pruett.
 The pair won their class and finished 4th overall in the 12-hour endurance race.
 1986 was also the most successful year of Jenner's career, finishing second in the championship to Pruett.
 Jenner commented, "I was a lot more badass runner than I was a driver."

 Jenner also competed in the Toyota Pro/Celebrity Race at the Grand Prix of Long Beach, winning in 1979 and 1982.
 The former win came after holding off Al Unser, while the latter saw Jenner pass Ted Nugent with two laps remaining.
 In 1980, Jenner was contacted by NASCAR Winston Cup Series team DiGard Motorsports about driving the No. 88 car for the 1981 season; although Jenner expressed interest, Ricky Rudd was ultimately hired for the seat.

 In 2022, Jenner founded Jenner Racing, a team in the all-female W Series open-wheel championship.
+The team lasted just one year before the series folded midseason, though their driver Jamie Chadwick was declared the champion as the points leader when the final races were canceled.